tonym128/tonym128.github.io/_posts/2018-03-29-is-raytracing-the-future-of-rendering-or-the-next-big-fad.markdown

 There were [Voxels](https://en.wikipedia.org/wiki/Voxel), using elementary 3d particles to build environments (kinda like Minecraft with smaller building blocks)

-Outcast with it's Voxel terrain rendering and it's recent 3d rasterizer remake, 18 years later!
+Outcast with its Voxel terrain rendering and its recent 3d rasterizer remake, 18 years later!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HsZGeNoPJPQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-For Raytracing it's been something more of an offline affair for getting a amazing lighting for 3d models which you can see from [Autodesk.](https://knowledge.autodesk.com/support/autocad/learn-explore/caas/CloudHelp/cloudhelp/2015/ENU/AutoCAD-Core/files/GUID-498BD4DA-2C96-421E-9C6E-75CFF38FF5ED-htm.html)
+For Raytracing its been something more of an offline affair for getting a amazing lighting for 3d models which you can see from [Autodesk.](https://knowledge.autodesk.com/support/autocad/learn-explore/caas/CloudHelp/cloudhelp/2015/ENU/AutoCAD-Core/files/GUID-498BD4DA-2C96-421E-9C6E-75CFF38FF5ED-htm.html)

 ![Motorcycle, Engine, Raytracing, Render, Raytrace](/images/2019/08/motorcycle-1581945_960_720-opt.jpg)

-But for real time ray tracing it's been in the domain of Coding Demo competitions for a long time, showcasing the skills of up and coming programmers and being done on even the early Amiga's like Jeff Atwood spoke about [here](https://blog.codinghorror.com/real-time-raytracing/).
+But for real time ray tracing its been in the domain of Coding Demo competitions for a long time, showcasing the skills of up and coming programmers and being done on even the early Amiga's like Jeff Atwood spoke about [here](https://blog.codinghorror.com/real-time-raytracing/).

 And here is an amazing 64kb demo release in 2011 [Exceed - Heaven Seven (Heaven 7)](<iframe width="560" height="315" src="https://www.youtube.com/embed/rNqpD3Mg9hY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ).